dwchiang/laravel-on-aws-ecs-workshops/section-01/README.md

 DevSection1LaravelOnAwsWorkshopStack.DevSection1AlbDnsName = DevSe-DevSe-11AOKXxxxxxxx-1234567890.us-west-2.elb.amazonaws.com
 ```

 Now you can test in your browser by visiting `http://DevSe-DevSe-11AOKXxxxxxxx-1234567890.us-west-2.elb.amazonaws.com/`.
 You will see the same Laravel page with your running on local machine.
+(Note: please make sure you are using `http://` insteads of `https://` for now.)

 ### Learning Station